oalvarez-in/devops-exercise/README.md

 ---

 As a DevOps we need you to create a mechanism to deploy nanoservices.
-You'll be in charge of deploy, monitor, scale applications and promote the DevOps culture with the development team.
-But let's start by the begining, below you'll find the requirements for this test.
+You'll be in charge of deploying, monitoring, scaling applications and promoting the DevOps culture with the development team.
+But let's start by the begining, you'll find the requirements for this test below.

 ### Architecture